czarmayne/concepts/README.md

-# design-pattern
+# concepts
-Contains sample of design patterns I've previously implemented and study notes for future references
+Contains programming concepts with some sample for guidance

 ----
 `S | SRP | Single Responsibility Principle`